bradleybossard/pandoc_resume/resume.md

 ----

->  Software engineer and [former Googler] with 10+ years experience and an emphasis on frontend web development.
+>  Fullstack software engineer and [former Googler] with 10+ years of experience.

 ----